Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 In the case of 'UNIQ', the tls-unique channel binding type is used.
 Valid channel binding types are defined in the IANA "Channel-Binding Types" registry [@!iana-cbt] as specified in [@!RFC5056].

-CBT   | Channel Binding Type
+cb-type   | Channel Binding Type
 ------|-----------------------
 ENDP  | tls-server-end-point
 UNIQ  | tls-unique
-Table: Mapping of CBT to Channel Bindings
+Table: Mapping of cb-type to Channel Bindings Types

 The following table lists the HT SASL mechanisms registered by this document.